alabamenhu/Fluent/README.md

 Note that this means it is a *bad idea* to only include regional language tags without a base one.
 In the module example, there is a tag for `es-ES` and `es-MX`.
-For a user requesting `es-GT`, Fluent will not fine any Guatemalan Spanish files, and so then will try `es`.
+For a user requesting `es-GT`, Fluent will not find any Guatemalan Spanish files, and so then will try `es`.
 But it *also* won't find that!
 At that point, its only two options are to either choose randomly between Peninsular or Mexican Spanish, or go to the next best choice (or the default